Brightspace/update-course-action/README.md

 }
 ```

-This action assumes that any *.md files referenced in the manifest have been rendered to *.html files in an earlier step in the workflow; see Brightspace/render-docs-action.
+NOTE: Any *.md files referenced in the manifest will be rendered to HTML before being uploaded to the course.

 ## Documentation